+SES's Engineering & Operations Space Procurement department is responsible for the technical activities associated with the procurement of satellites and launch vehicles, including but not limited to: management of the construction, tests and launch campaign activities of GEO/MEO/LEO satellites; management of programmatic and technical risks during procurement; management of the Requests for Information and Requests for Proposal (RFI/RFP) processes for new satellites and launch vehicles, technical evaluation of proposals, down selection, and contract negotiations; management of the procurement program Milestone Payment Plan to ensure that invoiced milestones are fully executed and in accordance with the contract.

-- SES' Technology Space Programmes department is responsible for the Space Infrastructure procurement including satellites and launch vehicles. - A Space Infrastructure procurement process, strategy and policy are in place to govern appropriate procedures such as the creation of Requests for Information and Requests for Proposal generation, satellite manufacturer selection, technical and commercial evaluations as well as legal review. - Detailed business plans are refined based on RFP responses and the endorsement of the SLT is required before the procurement proposal is presented to the Board for approval. - Procurement of Space Infrastructure (satellites and launch vehicles) is approved by the Board as a significant investment activity, and contracts are signed in accordance with delegation of authority. - Payments are made on the complete fulfilment of milestone requirements in accordance with the Milestone Payment Plan defined in the contract Terms and Conditions.
+A Space Infrastructure procurement process, strategy and policy are in place to govern appropriate procedures such as the creation of RFIs/RFPs, satellite manufacturer selection, technical and commercial evaluations as well as legal review.

+Detailed business plans are refined based on RFP responses and the endorsement of the SLT is required before the procurement proposal is presented to the Board for approval.

+Procurement of Space Infrastructure (satellites and launch vehicles) is approved by the Board as a significant investment activity, and contracts are signed in accordance with SES's Delegation of Authority Policy.

+Payments are made on the complete fulfilment of milestone requirements in accordance with the Milestone Payment Plan defined in the terms and conditions of the applicable contract.

-- The Vendor Management & Procurement ('VMP') function supports the business for non-satellite procurement, governed by a dedicated policy that sets the framework for an appropriate level of internal controls over purchasing.
+The Vendor Management & Procurement ('VMP') function supports the business for non-satellite procurement, governed by a dedicated policy that sets the framework for an appropriate level of internal controls over purchasing.
 SAP is used to support the purchasing process with appropriate workflow rules for approvals and the segregation of duties.
 Contracting with a vendor can be done either by a Purchase Order ("PO") incorporating SES's General Purchasing Terms and Conditions or a separate contract which is subject to legal review prior to the issuance of a PO.
-Each PO needs workflow approval in line with SES' Delegation of Authority Policy.
+Each PO needs workflow approval in line with SES's Delegation of Authority Policy.
 The requester must ensure that the purchase is within the approved budget.
-Certain types of purchases such as capital expenditure and major cost of sales projects require dedicated budget controls to ensure that sufficient budget is allocated and available before finalising the purchase. - The supply chain function within VMP optimises and streamlines the exchange of goods or services covering demand planning, logistics and warehouse management.
+Certain types of purchases such as capital expenditure and major cost of sales projects - require dedicated budget controls to ensure that sufficient budget is allocated and available before finalising the purchase.

+The supply chain function within Service Engineering and Delivery optimises and streamlines the exchange of goods or services covering demand planning, logistics and warehouse management.
 Controls are in place to ensure effective workflows, an efficient use of resources, and compliance with regulatory obligations such as shipment and customs documentation.